 New COVID-19 Coronavirus Online Training Course for Early Childhood Professionals

 The Institute for Childhood Preparedness released an online training course this week discussing everything we know about coronavirus.
-COVID-19 Coronavirus for Early Childhood Professionals is FREE for P4 members and will cost $19 for non-members.
+COVID-19 Coronavirus for Early Childhood Professionals.
 Learn more and register for the course today: https://www.childhoodpreparedness.org/corona.

 Who Is This Course For?